Industrial Vs Non Industrial Plasma Cutting Machines

 Nonindustrial Plasma

 Nonindustrial plasmas are best suited for garage users of steel fabrication who require plasma cutting, perhaps 2-3 hours per day, 3-4 days per week.
 A plasma in this class is best suited to small operations that work on mostly customized jobs.
-Nonindustrial plasma units are much cheaper to purchase than industrial plasma but cannot tolerate the ongoing high volume that industrial Plasma is designed for.
+Nonindustrial plasma units are much cheaper to purchase than industrial Plasma but cannot tolerate the ongoing high volume that industrial Plasma is designed for.
 Air plasmas and lower-end conventional mechanized plasmas generally fall into nonindustrial plasmas Pressography.

 Industrial Plasma